Review Board offers several methods for authentication when using the API: API tokens, usernames and passwords, and OAuth2 access tokens.

 New in version 2.5.

 Users will first need to create one or more tokens for their account.
 This is done through the My Account -> API Tokens page.
-Simply click Create a new API token, optionally set the policy and a description, and you’re done.
+Simply click Generate a new API token, optionally set the policy, expiration date, and a description, and you’re done.
+Tokens may also be created using the API.

 To authenticate with a token, the client must send an